Abkhazia: Culture

-The apsuara, the Abkhaz code of honor, is very stringent regarding hospitality.
-One of its principles is to respect guests even if these commit crimes against the host.
+The apsuara, the Abkhaz code of honour, is very stringent regarding hospitality.
+One of its principles is to respect guests even if they have committed crimes against the host.

 The written Abkhaz literature appeared relatively recently, in the beginning of the 20th century.
 However, Abkhaz share the Nart sagas, a series of tales about mythical heroes, with other Caucasian peoples.
 The Abkhaz alphabet was created in the 19th century.
 The first newspaper in Abkhaz, called Abkhazia and edited by Dmitry Gulia, appeared in 1917.

 Arguably the most famous Abkhaz writers are Fazil Iskander, who wrote mostly in Russian, and Bagrat Shinkuba, a poet and writer.

+Media

 Sports

 Football remains the most popular sport in Abkhazia.
 Other popular sports include basketball, boxing and wrestling.
 The National Basketball Team of Abkhazia played its first game with the Turkish Republic of Northern Cyprus Basketball team on 27 May 2015, which Abkhaz team won by 76–59.
 Abkhaz basketball team "Apsny" also plays in the Russian Basketball League's Third-Tier in Krasnodar Krai.

 Abkhazia has had its own amateur football league called the Abkhazian Premier League, but it has no international football union membership.
 In total, there are nineteen Abkhazian Football Clubs across the two leagues.
 In 2016 it hosted and won the ConIFA World Football Cup.